Stéphanie, Grand Duchess of Luxembourg: Marriage and motherhood

-Stéphanie first met Hereditary Grand Duke Guillaume in 2004, while attending a social gathering in Germany.
+Stéphanie first met then Hereditary Grand Duke Guillaume in 2004, while attending a social gathering in Germany.
 They met each other for the second time in 2009 and started dating after the meeting.
 Guillaume and Stéphanie dated for about two years prior to their engagement.
 The betrothal was announced on 26 April 2012.
 Countess Stéphanie and the Hereditary Grand Duke married in a civil ceremony at the Town Hall, on 19 October 2012.
 Their religious wedding took place on 20 October 2012 at the Cathedral of Our Lady of Luxembourg.
 The bride wore a dress designed by Elie Saab and the Lannoy family diamond tiara.
 Wedding attendants included the groom's sister Princess Alexandra of Luxembourg and nephew Prince Gabriel, and the bride's nieces and nephew: Antonia and Madeleine Hamilton, Caroline and Louise de Lannoy, and Isaure and Lancelot de le Court.

-Stéphanie and Guillaume have a son, Prince Charles, born on 10 May 2020.
-He is second in the line of succession to the throne of Luxembourg.
-In September 2022, it was announced that the couple was expecting their second child, with the birth due in April 2023.
+Stéphanie and Guillaume have two sons, Charles (born on 10 May 2020) and Prince François (born on 27 March 2023), who are first and second in the line of succession to the throne of Luxembourg, respectively.

-Stéphanie became naturalized Luxembourg citizen and renounced her Belgian citizenship.
+Stéphanie became a naturalized Luxembourg citizen and renounced her Belgian citizenship.
 She decided not to hold dual citizenship of Belgium and Luxembourg: "As the Hereditary Grand Duchess, I am proud to share my husband's nationality.
 Belgium will always be the country of my childhood and where my roots are, but I don't think keeping Belgian citizenship is consistent with the job that awaits me from now on."